 Unfortunately, we will not be able to offer any overnight accommodation for these open house events, but we encourage you to consider staying in the area.
 Here is a list of nearby places to stay.

 But I also have boys!

-Camp Carolina for Boys is holding open house events on the same October Saturdays!
+Both Camp Carolina for Boys and Camp High Rocks for Boys are holding open house events on the same October Saturdays!
 Come visit Brevard, and spend the day visiting two camps: one for girls and one for boys.